The Fundamental Transformation of Newsweek and America

 In the midst of that critical period for OIF, one of the most egregious Leftmedia print propagandists, Newsweek, under the leadership of its (now former) editor Jon Meacham, ran defeat and surrender cover stories with headlines like “We’re losing…”, in which Meacham claimed the expertise to chart a retreat from Iraq before total defeat.

 The unmitigated arrogance of such positions notwithstanding, surely Meacham understood that such cover stories serve only to embolden our enemy, which results in the deaths of America’s uniformed Patriots on the warfront.
 Some call giving “aid and comfort” to the enemy, “treason.”
 At best, it brands Meacham with the same stripes as Hanoi Jane Fonda.

-Meacham, whose "golden boy" career was christened by a benefactor heiress of The New York Times, became editor of Newsweek in late 2006, 10 years into his stint with the magazine.
-He then promptly set about to transform the magazine into an elitist tabloid for those who want to read, in his words, "what I'm interested in."
+Meacham, whose career path was paved by a benefactor heiress of The New York Times, became editor of Newsweek in late 2006, 10 years into his stint with the magazine.
+He then promptly set about to transform the magazine into an elitist tabloid for those who want to read, in his words, “what I’m interested in.”

 Of that transformation, columnist Jeff Goldberg punned, “[T]he redesigned Newsweek.
 (Now with even more Meacham!)”

 While dragging Newsweek deeper into the Leftist abyss, Meacham insisted, “We’re not a partisan magazine. … I am not a reflexive lefty.
 Far from it.”
 At the same time, he editorialized, “Obama is essentially a centrist.”